-This book contains the information you need to install and use the IBM® PowerPC PPC405EP Evaluation Board Kit, a hardware and software development tool for the PowerPC PPC405EP 32-bit RISC microprocessor.
+This book contains the information you need to install and use the IBM® PowerPC 405GP Reference Design Kit, a hardware and software development tool for the PowerPC PPC405GP 32-bit RISC microprocessor.

-The PowerPC PPC405EP Evaluation Board Kit (hereinafter referred to as the PPC405EP evaluation board kit) hardware includes the PowerPC 405EP Evaluation Board (hereinafter referred to as the evaluation board), power supply, and board interface cables.
-Features of the evaluation board include a PowerPC PPC405EP processor, 128MB SDRAM, four 32-bit PCI slots, built-in Ethernet support, 512KB socketed flash memory, 512KB SRAM, 2 serial ports, and a time-of-day clock with 8KB NVRAM.
+The PowerPC 405GP Reference Design Kit (hereinafter referred to as the PPC405GP design kit) hardware includes the PowerPC 405 Reference Board (hereinafter referred to as the reference board), power supply, and board interface cables.
+The board and power supply are housed in an ATX form factor case.
+Features of the reference board include a PowerPC PPC405GP processor, 16MB SDRAM, four 32-bit PCI slots, built-in Ethernet support, 512KB socketed flash memory, 512KB SRAM, 2 serial ports, a time-of-day clock with 8KB NVRAM, an IR controller, and a mouse/keyboard controller.

-The PPC405EP evaluation board kit software includes the ROM Monitor (resident in the flash memory on the board), ROM Monitor source code, IBM's OS Open real time operating system, sample application programs, application development libraries and tools, IBM's High C/C++ compiler, and IBM's RISCWatch, a source-level debugger that runs on the host system.
+The PPC405GP design kit software includes the ROM Monitor (resident in the flash memory on the board), ROM Monitor source code, IBM's OS Open real time operating system, sample application programs, application development libraries and tools, IBM's High C/C++ compiler, and IBM's RISCWatch, a source-level debugger that runs on the host system.

-The PPC405EP evaluation board kit also includes technical specifications and board schematics.
+The PPC405GP design kit also includes technical specifications and board schematics.

-Connection of the evaluation board to a host system is required for the exercises in this book.
+Connection of the reference board to a host system is required for the exercises in this book.
 Supported host systems include: